 Festive Malva Pudding

-A quick and easy Christmas pudding, with rave reviews from all our tasters.
+A quick and easy South African variation on the traditional Christmas pudding, rave reviews from all our tasters.

 YOU WILL NEED

 - 1 rooibos tea bag

 - 2 T (30 ml) butter, melted

 - ¼ cup (60 ml) fresh full cream milk

 - 1 x 500 g Ina Paarman’s Sticky Malva Pudding Mix

 - 1 x 230 g Apricot Butter Glaze (included in pack)